Hey-Mentor/mentor-mobile/README.md

 4. From XDE, choose "Open Project", and locate the directory where you cloned the GitHub project to.
 Be sure to navigate to the `web` folder

+5. If this is the first time executing the project, you will need to navigate to the web folder in a terminal and execute:

+`npm install`

-5. Once the project is open, you can select "Share" from the top right corner.
+6. Once the project is open, you can select "Share" from the top right corner.
 This will present a QR code which you can scan with the EXPO app on your device

 ## Signing In

 By default, only developers can access the signed-in portion of the application (behind the Facebook login).
 To get registered as a developer, please contact the project owner.

+Additionally, if you wish to skip the login portion of the app, you can checkout the test branch:

+`testSkipAuth`